 Health savings account (HSA)-qualified plans

 A health savings account (HSA) is a tax-advantaged savings account used in conjunction with an HSA-compatible high deductible health plan (HDHP) to pay for qualifying medical expenses.
-PPOs, HMOs, POSs, and EPOs can be considered HDHPs as long as they have a deductible that meets the threshold set by the IRS.
+PPOs, HMOs, POSs, and EPOs can be considered HDHPs as long as they have a deductible that meets the threshold set by the federal government.

 Though HSAs can be attached to group health insurance coverage, employers can contribute to an account whether they offer a group policy or not, as long as their employee has an HDHP.
 Once an employee leaves a company, the account goes with the employee.